pulsar-client/Artiphex/README.md

 -----------------------------------------------

-# Note: Even though this script is completed it will still get updated!
+# Note: This script has been completely discontinued due to how terrible it is.

 -----------------------------------------------